gaspare-mascolino/knowledge/pages/music.md

 - **chromatic scale**: each scale step represents a semitone interval
 - **diatonic scale**:
     - **major scale**: defined by the interval pattern W–W–H–W–W–W–H
-    - **minor scale**: defined by the interval pattern W–H–W–W–H-W-W (the sensible is not present)
+    - **minor scale**: defined by the interval pattern W–H–W–W–H-W-W (the sensibile is not present)
-    - **harmonic minor scale**: defined as the minor scale except that the seventh degree is raised by one semitone, creating an augmented second between the sixth and seventh degrees (to fix the missing of the sensible).
+    - **harmonic minor scale**: defined as the minor scale except that the seventh degree is raised by one semitone, creating an augmented second between the sixth and seventh degrees (to fix the missing of the sensibile).

     <center><img src="/images/music/harmony/harmonic-minor.png"></center>